Mysterion Rises: Plot

 The episode starts off with comic-like recap of the previous episode ("Coon 2: Hindsight") before turning into a Batman-like title screen.
 The group is now led by Mysterion, although still called "Coon and Friends" (because it "pisses Cartman off beyond belief", which Mysterion finds extremely funny), and hold a bake sale to aid those in the Gulf affected by Cthulhu's arrival at the end of the previous episode, meeting a strange man who state their efforts to stop Cthulhu are futile.
 Coon and Friends then return to find that Captain Hindsight has ransacked their base looking for incriminating photos of him with Courtney Love.
-The boys reveal the pictures are fake and solely constructed by Cartman as blackmail, but Hindsight is too conflicted to believe them.
+The boys reveal the pictures are fake and solely constructed by Eric Cartman as blackmail, but Hindsight is too conflicted to believe them.
 Mysterion tells Hindsight that if he does not believe them, he has no choice but to pull the trigger.
 All the other heroes are shocked by this show of what can only be fearlessness or foolishness as Mysterion tells them to leave.
-While doing so, Human Kite (Kyle), among others, all too shocked to keep up the act, off-handedly calls Mysterion by his real name, Kenny, to calm down.
+While doing so, Human Kite (Kyle Broflovski), among others, all too shocked to keep up the act, off-handedly calls Mysterion by his real name, Kenny McCormick, to calm down.
 Hindsight soon reveals that he believes having perfect 20/20 hindsight to be nothing more than a curse, but Kenny easily makes it look like a joke compared to his own curse, namely, his familiar inability to die.
 It is revealed that every time Kenny dies, he simply wakes up in his bed the next day restored to full health.
 Furthermore, nobody seems to be able to remember his death, even if they witnessed it first hand.

 While this occurs, Cartman is at the airport to make his way to Cthulhu, who delayed Cartman's flight by defecating on the runway.
 After beating up a little girl (Cartman incorrectly tells the audience that she is a villain), Cartman arrives at Cthulhu's location and tries to get the attention of Cthulhu, so he can get revenge on his former team.
 However, Cthulhu is uninterested and leaves Cartman.
 Cartman then decides to be cute and adorable to manipulate Cthulhu.
 After introducing himself as "the little Coon" and rubbing Cthulhu's belly (much like Mei from My Neighbor Totoro), Cartman befriends Cthulhu.
 He then calls a press conference and declares them the new, and this time trademarked, "Coon and Friends".
 Along the way to South Park, Cartman and Cthulhu are shown destroying a synagogue and San Francisco.
 By then, after deliberating over his situation, Hindsight decides to remove his powers and resume being news reporter Jack Brolin, but after seeing an innocent person with an injured arm crying for his help, Brolin realizes that "Hindsight" should not have removed his powers.